Molecule-JS/MoleculeJS/README.md

 ```

 ## Documentation
-More detailed documentation coming soon!
+See the full documentation at [MoleculeJS.org](https://moleculejs.org).

 ## Examples
 Let's start with a simple Example: